gratipay/finances/README.md

 ### Fiscal Year

-Our fiscal year runs from June 1 through May 31.
+Our fiscal year runs from January 1 through December 31.

 ## How This Repo is Organized